rizinorg/rizin/DEVELOPERS.md

 # Custom Pointer Modifiers

-In Rizin code there are some conventions to help developers use pointers more safely, which are defined in `librz/include/rz_types.h`:
+In Rizin code, there are some conventions to help developers use pointers more safely, which are defined in `librz/include/rz_types.h`:

 ```c
 #define RZ_IN        /* do not use, implicit */